Nonparametric Distributed Learning Architecture for Big Data: Algorithm and Applications: Elements of Distributed Statistical Learning

-To summarize, the remarkable property of LP-statistics is that it allows data scientists to write a \textit{single} computing formula for any variable $X$, irrespective of its data type, with a \textit{common} metric and asymptotic characteristics.
-This leads to a huge practical benefit in designing a unified method for combining `distributed local inferences' without requiring the data-type information for the variables in our partitioned dataset.
+To summarize, LP statistics allow data scientists to write a \textit{single} computing formula for any variable $X$, irrespective of its data type, with a \textit{common} metric and asymptotic characteristics.
+This leads to a huge practical benefit in designing a unified method for combining distributed 'local' inferences without requiring data type information for the variables.